-NOTICE IS HEREBY GIVEN THAT the 2018 annual general meeting of shareholders (the "annual general meeting") of Civeo Corporation, a British Columbia, Canada limited company ("Civeo"), will be held on May 10, 2018, at 9:00 a.m., local time, at the Doubletree Houston at 400 Dallas Street, Houston, Texas 77002, for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the 2019 annual general meeting of shareholders (the "annual general meeting") of Civeo Corporation, a British Columbia, Canada limited company ("Civeo"), will be held on May 16, 2019, at 9:00 a.m., local time, at the Hyatt Regency, 1200 Louisiana Street, Houston, Texas 77002, for the following purposes:

-- 1. To elect the following three persons as Class I members of Civeo's board of directors: C. Ronald Blankenship, Ronald J. Gilbertson and Charles Szalkowski, each for a term of three years ending at the 2021 annual general meeting of shareholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2018 and until the next annual general meeting of shareholders and to authorize the directors of Civeo, acting through the Audit Committee, to determine the remuneration to be paid to Ernst & Young LLP for 2018; - 3.
+- 1. To elect the following three persons as Class II members of Civeo's board of directors: Richard A. Navarre, Martin A. Lambert and Constance B. Moore, each for a term of three years ending at the 2022 annual general meeting of shareholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2019 and until the next annual general meeting of shareholders and to authorize the directors of Civeo, acting through the Audit Committee, to determine the remuneration to be paid to Ernst & Young LLP for 2019; - 3.
 To approve, on an advisory basis, the compensation of Civeo's named executive officers; - 4.
-To approve an amendment of the 2014 Equity Participation Plan of Civeo Corporation (the "EPP") to increase the number of shares available for issuance thereunder by 8,300,000 shares, subject to adjustment in accordance with the terms of the EPP; - 5.
-To receive and consider the audited financial statements of Civeo for the financial year ended December 31, 2017, and the auditors' report thereon; and - 6.
+To receive and consider the audited financial statements of Civeo for the financial year ended December 31, 2018, and the auditors' report thereon; and - 5.
 To conduct any other business as may properly come before the annual general meeting or any adjournment or postponement thereof.